 About This Project

 In Weakley County folklore, cancer and disease rates within certain communities are said to be high due to poor water quality.
-This project will test the quality of well, city, and community water sources within Weakley County and see if the water quality has a significant correlation with rates diseases.
+This project will test the quality of well, city, and community water sources within Weakley County and see if the water quality has a significant correlation with rates of diseases.
 In the process of the research the research team will design a probe to help residents test their water quality.

 Ask the ScientistsJoin The Discussion